PEOPLE power has led to an extra bus service being laid on for Hockley.

 The service will not begin until June 7 because Arriva will have to register the change with the Government for eight weeks before it can begin.

-Chairman of Hockley Residents’ Association, Brian Guyett, added: “We are pleased the strength of public opinion has been appreciated by the county council and it is good news this extra bus has been introduced.
+Chairman of Hockley Residents’ Association, Brian Guyett, added: “We are pleased the strength of public opinion has been appreciated by the county council and it is good news this extra bus has

 “I hope the people of the area will take advantage of the service now it is going to be reintroduced.”